5 queer artists you need to know | read | i-D

 Katy Jalili

-Katy Jalili is a gender queer artist, performer and writer from Iran and currently based in London.
+Katy Jalili is a genderqueer artist, performer,and writer from Iran and currently based in London.
 After graduating from Central Saint Martins earlier this year, they are continuing to use performance to explore how the femme identity and body occupies spaces in society.
 Katy believes that their queer identity has helped them to make more bold artistic choices.
-"Living as a queer person of colour, an immigrant and a person that is subjected to misogyny forces you to be bold and claim spaces."
+"Living as a queer person of color, an immigrant and a person that is subjected to misogyny forces you to be bold and claim spaces."
 Katy explains.
 Recently, they have been exploring their body image and identity by creating gifs that act as a rebuttal to the subconscious judgements that they feel from the wider world.
 Identifying as femme, Katy is keen to ensure that more diverse voices are heard within the queer community.
-"We wouldn't have a movement or an LGBTQ scene without femmes or trans women of colour."
-Katy continues.
-"We love glamorising femmes, but we never want to listen to them, we only want to look at them."
-Moving forward, Katy wants to use her work to make people re-think how they contribute to systems of oppression that effect queer people.
+"We wouldn't have a movement or an LGBTQ scene without femmes or trans women of color," Katy continues.
+"We love glamorizing femmes, but we never want to listen to them, we only want to look at them."
+Moving forward, Katy wants to use her work to make people re-think how they contribute to systems of oppression that effects queer people.
 "The best thing is when I get comments saying, "I can relate to that", that's all you really want to hear."

 Alexander Glass